FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

 #.
 VPP PERFORMANCE TESTS

+   - **Service density 2n-skx tests**: Network Function Virtualization (NFV) service density tests focus on measuring total per server throughput at varied NFV service *packing* densities with vswitch providing host dataplane.
+The goal is to compare and contrast performance of a shared vswitch for different network topologies and virtualization technologies, and their impact on vswitch performance and efficiency in a range of NFV service configurations.

    - **Experimental Soak Tests**: Added performamce soak tests framework code for extended time duration tests and throughput discovery at given PLR and at give total test time e.g. minutes, hours,